Published on 25 February 2019; revised on 16 May 2020

 - BODY MUDRAS: PHYSICAL MOVEMENT AS A HEALING GESTURE

-In the past I have written a little about spontaneous mudras …
+In the past I have written a little about spontaneous mudras; the first two paragraphs below are excerpted from a prior blog …

 “Spontaneous mudras or kriyas … that is, spontaneous movements of the fingers or body … although well understood in Eastern religions, are little understood in the West.
 Among Indian saints who evidenced spontaneous mudras or kriyas, one of the best known and most deeply loved was Anadamay Ma.
 For more about her, see …

-“It is likely that Christ also used spontaneous mudras or kriyas in blessing the crowds of people that gathered around him, as there are many portraits of him using mudras.” [for instance, the well-known hand mudra with index finger and middle finger of his right hand raised in blessing] –from Link: “Baptismal Sylph,” a story by Alice B. Clagett, first draft on 21 April 2013 … https://wp.me/p2Rkym-5UH ..
+“It is likely that Christ also used spontaneous mudras or kriyas in blessing the crowds of people that gathered around him, as there are many portraits of him using mudras.” [for instance, the well-known hand mudra with index finger and middle finger of his right hand raised in blessing] –from Link: “Baptismal Sylph,” a story by Alice B. Clagett, written on 21 April 2013; revised and published on 10 June 2018; revised on 26 April 2020 … https://wp.me/p2Rkym-5UH ..

 HOW HEALING LIGHT IS CHANNELED BY MUDRAS

 A picture, my mom used to say, is worth a thousand words.
 It can convey subtleties of meaning, nuances of feeling, that words cannot.
-As there is so little lore regarding spontaneous mudra in the Western world, I felt it very fortunate this photograph of changes in the Light with hand position is available …
+As there is so little lore regarding spontaneous mudras in the Western world, I felt it very fortunate in unexpectedly making this photograph of changes in the Light with hand position …

 Image: “Self-Portrait 1,” by Alice B. Clagett, 10 February 2019, CC BY-SA 4.0